-In the Spring Semester 2020, CBS received a total of PKR 1 Million in grants and sponsorships to support the 3rd International Conference on Gender, Work and Society (ICGWS) titled, Future of Equalities, Diversity centres from leading business schools from around the world.
-CBS is the first centre from Pakistan to be a part of this prestigious global network.
-This major milestone for CBS is a testament to the Centre's global outreach.

-and Inclusion (EDI) in South Asia and Beyond, which was postponed due to the Corona pandemic.
+In the Spring Semester 2020, CBS received a total of PKR 1 Million in grants and sponsorships to support the 3rd International Conference on Gender, Work and Society (ICGWS) titled, Future of Equalities, Diversity and Inclusion (EDI) in South Asia and Beyond, which was postponed due to the Corona pandemic.
 This confirms the high quality and impact of the well-established ICGWS series.